telemachus/lgwt/blogposts/notes.md

 I’d remove the scare quotes around thin.
 Also, I don’t know what makes these slices vertical.
 Maybe there’s a metaphor or background I’m not familiar with.
 (Yup, I googled, and [there is](https://en.wikipedia.org/wiki/Vertical_slice).
 Maybe link to something or explain this for noobs like me?)

-> We should not trust our over-active imaginations when we start work. *You* could be
+> We should not trust our over-active imaginations when we start work. *You* could be…

-“We should not trust our over-active imaginations when we start work. *We* could be”
+“We should not trust our over-active imaginations when we start work. *We* could be…”

 ## [Thinking about the kind of test we want to see](https://github.com/quii/learn-go-with-tests/blob/fstest/reading-files.md#thinking-about-the-kind-of-test-we-want-to-see)